orientechnologies/orientdb-docs/Javascript-Driver.md

 ### Server Information

-Method that retrieves server informations, it returns the server informations in JSON format.<br/>
+Method that retrieves server informations, it returns the server informations in JSON format.

-*Note: Server information needs [root](Security.md#orientdb_server_security) username and password.*
+>**Note**: Server information needs the root username and password.
+For more information, see [OrientDB Server Security](Server-Security.md).

 Syntax: <code>&lt;databaseInstance&gt;.serverInfo()</code>